Collisionless relaxation to equilibrium distributions in cold dark matter halos: origin of the Navarro-Frenk-White profile: Response theory for collisionless self-gravitating systems

 \subsection{Equilibrium profile}

 Before discussing the perturbative response theory for collisionless relaxation, let us describe the equilibrium model for the system.
 We assume the quasi-equilibrium density profile and potential of the system to be spherically symmetric.
-Later in the paper, we would require the functional dependencies of the energy $E$, radial action $I_r$, angular momentum $L$, frequencies ${\bf \Omega} = \partial E/\partial \bI$ and the quasi-equilibrium DF $f_0$ on the semi-major axis length $a$ of an orbit.
-This point is discussed below.
+Later in the paper, we would require the functional dependencies of the energy $E$, radial action $I_r$, angular momentum $L$, frequencies ${\bf \Omega} = \partial E/\partial \bI$ and the quasi-equilibrium DF $f_0$ on the semi-major axis length $a$ of an orbit, which we state as follows.

 The equilibrium density $\rho_0(r)$ of the system is related to its equilibrium potential $\Phi_0(r)$ through the spherically symmetric Poisson equation: